clubgamma/Weather-Forecaster/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/52206701/94185097-81063680-fec2-11ea-8fbc-766fbb363e73.png)

 **Woohoo!!
-Congratulations on making your open source contribution🎉🎉** **Wait for some time to get your PR merged by our team**
+Congratulations on making your open source contribution🎉** **Wait for some time to get your PR merged by our team**